The Quick Guide to Outsourcing HR for Government Contractors

 If you work together, you and your HR consultant can grow your government contracting business—and steer clear of nasty compliance pitfalls.

 Helios HR has over 20 years of supporting businesses in the Greater D.C. area.
-Our consultants are experts in the world of HR for government contractors.
+Our consultants are experts in the world of HR for state and federal contractors.

 Want to talk more about how your business can succeed in GovCon?
 Book a no-obligation consultation call today.